 Rato Bangala aims to work with students to uplift them in every aspect of their academic and personal growth

 Grade IX students spend two-week taking the adventure course at the Himalayan Mountaineering Institute (HMI) every year.

 Student-run clubsA-Level students are encouraged to run special interest clubs to follow their passions and develop leadership skills.

-Extra and after school activities
+Extra and after-school activities

-Students select specialized activities such as basketball, football, martial arts, modern dance, art, guitar, theater, chess, music, 3di(Coding / Programming, Artificial Intelligence, AR / VR, Drones, Gamification, Robotics), specialized special interest activities.
+Students select specialized activities such as basketball, football, martial arts, modern dance, art, guitar, theater, chess, music, 3di(Coding / Programming, Artificial Intelligence, AR / VR, Drones, Gamification, Robotics), and specialized special interest activities.

 Guidelines and Expectations